Shipley (1805 ship)

-Shipley was launched in 1805 at Whitby.
+Shipley was a ship launched in 1805 at Whitby.
 A privateer captured Shipley in 1806 on what was probably her maiden voyage, but the British Royal Navy recaptured her.
 Between 1817 and 1823, she made four voyages transporting convicts to New South Wales.
 The ship was wrecked in 1826.

 Career

 Captain John Wilson received a letter of marque for Shipley on 26 October 1805.
 Shipley entered the British Register of Shipping in 1806 with Wilson, master, Shipley & Co., owners, and trade Liverpool-Dominica.